Connect with others who understand.

 • How the myeloma responds to treatment

-Longevity of those diagnosed with multiple myeloma has been increasing since the introduction of new medications and treatment regimens.
+The longevity (lifespan) of those diagnosed with multiple myeloma has been increasing since the introduction of new medications and treatment regimens.
 Some medications are so new that long-term data is not yet available.
-Data collected from 2011 to 2017 indicates that 55.6 percent of people with multiple myeloma were still alive five years after their diagnosis.
+Data collected from 2014 to 2020 indicates that 61.1 percent of people with multiple myeloma were still alive five years after their diagnosis.
 According to the National Cancer Institute, multiple myeloma accounts for 2 percent of cancer deaths in the United States.

-MyMyelomaTeam is the social network for people with multiple myeloma and their loved ones.
-On MyMyelomaTeam, more than 13,000 members come together to ask questions, give advice, and share their stories with others who understand life with multiple myeloma.
+MyMyelomaTeam is the social network for people with myeloma and their caregivers.
+On MyMyelomaTeam, more than 26,000 members come together to ask questions, give advice, and share their experiences with others who understand life with different forms of myeloma.

-Are you living with multiple myeloma?
-Share your experiences in the comments below, or start a conversation by posting on your Activities page.
+Have you or a loved one been diagnosed with multiple myeloma?
+What questions do you have about the condition?
+What advice can you offer others who are newly diagnosed?
+Share your experience in the comments below, or start a conversation by posting on your Activities page.

 Kelly Crumrin is a senior editor at MyHealthTeam and leads the creation of content that educates and empowers people with chronic illnesses.
 Learn more about her here.